ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 Different types of analyses can be performed on these single cell datasets to answer a variety of biological questions.
 Clustering and biomarker analysis- to identify the cell types in the population, trajectory inference- to understand the differentiation paths adopted by different sub-populations,  differential gene expression analysis- to identify biomarkers of cell types and genes that differentiate two cell types are some examples of the vast number of analyses that can be done on single cell RNASeq datasets.

 These analyses can be performed using various open source packages such as  [Scanpy](https://scanpy.readthedocs.io/en/stable/), [Seurat](https://satijalab.org/seurat/) and [Monocle](https://github.com/cole-trapnell-lab/monocle3) among others.
 We store the datasets in this repository in the h5ad file format.
-The h5ad file format is an HDF5 file format which is widely accepted in the single cell sequencing community.
+The h5ad file format is an HDF5 file format that is widely accepted in the single cell sequencing community.
 It is designed to store large amounts of data, and allow fast querying of parts of a file without accessing the complete file in memory.
 The dataset h5ad files can be consumed using Polly notebooks, via popular single cell analysis packages like Scanpy and Seurat, which are pre-installed in Polly Notebook environments.
 They can also be consumed through a GUI-interface, using the [Cellxgene](https://github.com/ElucidataInc/polly-docs/blob/discover_doc_revamp/docs/Data%20Lake%20Revamp.md#2121-proprietary-applications) app or the [single cell visualisation app](https://github.com/ElucidataInc/polly-docs/blob/discover_doc_revamp/docs/Data%20Lake%20Revamp.md#2121-proprietary-applications) hosted on Polly.

 **Level of curation**
-A lot of the datasets in this repository is a collection of samples whose cells have been sequenced together.
+A lot of the datasets in this repository are a collection of samples whose cells have been sequenced together.
 Thus the curation for these datasets includes curation at the study level (title, description, author, disease, organism, etc.), sample level, as well as cell level.

 **Dataset Level**
 At the dataset level, we tag the metadata of the dataset with ontologies.
 The fields in the dataset level metadata are disease, tissue, organism and drug as well as the description and author of the study.